adstuart/azure-vpn-s2s/3P-connectivity/README.md

 <sup>1</sup>When using default connection setup TS behaviour is as follows:
 -  Azure VPN Gateway will attempt 0/0 wide TS initially
-- If unsuccessful (E.g. IKEV2_TS_UNACCEPTABLE message is returned) thenl failback and try narrow TS that reflect matrix of _VNet address spaces (in hub and spoke) > LNG prefixes_
+- If unsuccessful (E.g. IKEV2_TS_UNACCEPTABLE message is returned) then fall-back and try narrow TS that reflect matrix of _VNet address spaces (in hub and spoke) > LNG prefixes_
 - Finally, if this is unsuccessful it will also try even narrower TS of just _Hub VNet address space only > LNG_

 0/0 TS attempted SEND can be verified within IKEDiagnostic logs (available via VPN Gateway Diagnostic logs export to Log Analytics).
 E.g.